cityrobo/H3VR_Mods/README.md

 Please credit me if you use my code!

+## General Information:
+The Editor DLLs for the mods are found in Releases/unity_code.
+If such a file does not exist, it means that the mod actually uses the source files for implementation.

 # MagazineTapeMK2
 ## How to use:
 Put Editor DLL (found in Releases/unity_code folder) to your Unity Project (Assets/Plugins)